 Planning authorities have to prepare a Development Plan Scheme every year.
-This has to set out the authority's programme for preparing and reviewing its development plan and how it will go about consulting people during the preparation of the plan.
-This document is Falkirk Council's sixth Development Plan Scheme.
+This has to set out the authority's programme for preparing and reviewing its Development Plan and how it will go about consulting people during the preparation of the Plan.
+This document is Falkirk Council's seventh Development Plan Scheme.
 It:

-- Explains the Development Plan framework within the Falkirk Council area. and how it is evolving; - Explains the keys stages in preparing a LDP; - Sets out the intended programme for completing our first LDP (LDP1), and the associated Supplementary Guidance, and the process of preparing its review (LDP2); and - Explains how the Council will involve people and agencies at each stage in the preparation of LDP2.
+- explains the development plan framework within the Falkirk Council area, and how it is evolving; - explains the keys stages in preparing a LDP; - sets out the intended programme for preparing its review of the Falkirk LDP (LDP2). - describes the work done to date on LDP2; and - explains how the Council will involve people and agencies at each stage in the preparation of LDP2.